This blog post was originally published on March 11, 2021 and was most recently updated on May 18, 2021.

 Details on Restaurant Revitalization Fund (RRF) grant application requirements, eligibility, and a program guide are now available in English at www.sba.gov/restaurants and in Spanish at www.sba.gov/restaurantes.
 Restaurant365 is closely monitoring news from the federal government on the RRF and will update this blog post as the SBA releases new information.

-The long-awaited restaurant relief has arrived as President Biden signs the $1.9 trillion American Rescue Plan, creating the $28.6 billion Restaurant Revitalization Fund (RRF).
+The passage of the $1.9 trillion American Rescue Plan created the $28.6 billion Restaurant Revitalization Fund (RRF).
 The RRF is earmarked for the restaurant industry in the form of tax-free grants of up to $5 million for individual restaurants and $10 million for restaurant groups with 20 or fewer locations.
 After the American Rescue Plan was voted on initially by the House on March 1, the Senate increased the amount of money for the Restaurant Revitalization Fund from the initially proposed $25 billion to $28.6 billion.

 The Restaurant Revitalization Fund is modeled after the $120 billion RESTAURANTS Act, which was introduced in Congress in June 2020 and passed by the House but was not voted on by the Senate.
 The financial relief, which is aimed at saving restaurants, bars, and jobs, was a key objective of lobbying by the National Restaurant Association (NRA) and the Independent Restaurant Coalition.